sora-xor/sora-docs/src/ken.md

 You can track the burnt XOR on the Polkaswap interface [Kensetsu tab](https://polkaswap.io/#/kensetsu).
 :::

-So get out there and enjoy the **Ken**omics **Ken**olution!

 > This article was originally published on [Medium](https://medium.com/@shibarimoto/kensetsu-ken-356077ebee78) and written by community member Satoshi Shibarimoto.
-Some editorial cleanup for clarity aside, the article has been published faithfully to the original.
-The lyrics to the **Kensetsu Burn** song have been stripped for the sake of maintaining the article on topic.
+This entry retains the basic principles of _Kenonomics_.

 ## Learn More